About the foundation «Rofenberg»

 • Which persons are affected by the AEOI?

 Both natural persons and legal entities are affected by the AEOI if their tax resident status is not exclusively in the Principality of Liechtenstein.
-The financial institutions must therefore clarify with all their customers their tax residence or residences.
+Financial institutions must therefore clarify the tax residence or residences of all of their customers.

-For certain legal entities, controlling persons are also affected by the AEOI – their tax residence status must therefore also be clarified.
+For certain legal entities, persons who hold a controlling stake are also affected by the AEOI and must therefore also have their tax residence status clarified.

-AXA Life Ltd. is planning to inform the affected customers of the Rofenberg Employee Welfare Foundation annually about the information sent.
+AXA Life Ltd intends to notify the affected customers within the Rofenberg Employee Welfare Foundation on an annual basis about the information sent.

 • What does "tax residence" mean?

 Tax residence is determined by the respective national legal system.
-In determining an employee's country of tax residence, and where his global income is to be taxed, the following criteria are applied:
+The following criteria are applied to determine an employee’s country of tax residence and consequently where their global income will be taxed:

-2. If permanent residence is in two countries: Where is the focus of his life interests (closer personal and economic relations)?
+2. If their permanent residence is in two countries: Where is the focus of their life interests (closer personal and financial relationships)?

-3. If the country that is the focus of the person's life interests cannot be determined, the country applies in which he is usually resident.
+3. If the country that is the focus of the person’s life interests cannot be determined, the country where they are usually resident applies.

-4. If the person is usually resident in both countries, he is deemed to be tax resident in the country of which he is a citizen.
+4. If the person is usually resident in both countries, they are deemed to be tax resident in the country of which they are a citizen.

-5. If the person is a citizen of both countries or of neither, the contracting countries determine the matter by mutual agreement.
+5. If the person is a citizen of both countries or a citizen of neither, the contracting states determine the matter by mutual agreement.
 More information on tax residence with regard to your country of residence can be found here: Automatic Exchange Portal

 AXA International Business Competence Center